NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 Write the Specification to the NWBFile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using pynwb, you can store the specification (core and extension) within the NWBFile.
+When using pynwb, you can store the specification (core and extension) within the NWBFile through caching.
 Caching the specification is
 preferable, particularly if you are using a custom extension, because this ensures that anybody who receives the data
 also receives the necessary data to interpret it.